Alberta Highway 28

+Highway 28 is a 286 km highway in north-central Alberta, Canada that connects Edmonton to Cold Lake.
 The highway is a component of Canada's National Highway System.
 Between Highway 28A near Gibbons and the intersection with Highway 63 near Radway, it forms part of the Northeast Alberta Trade Corridor and is designated as a core route.
 For the remainder of the route from Radway to the eastern end at Cold Lake, it is designated as a feeder route.